nbrandaleone-gcp/send-chat/README.md

 This programs send a random phrase to a web chat program.
 It was created for testing purposes, to generate useful traffic.
 The phrase is converted into a JSON structure and then sent via HTTP POST.
-The program waits a few seconds and then loops for up to 100 iterations.
+The program waits a few (random) seconds and then loops forever, until the user stops the program with SIGINT or SIGTERM.

 The chat program source code is on [GitHub](https://github.com/) here: https://github.com/nbrandaleone-gcp/kemal-redis-chat